iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Matrix QR and Arnoldi Iterations.md

 Here, the $\text{Proj}$ operator projects the vector into the subspace noted by the subscript and then describe the vector under the standard basis.

 The above statement says that equivalence between orthogonalizing $Aq_k$ onto the previous QR Subspace ($Q_k$) and orthogonalizing $A^kb$ onto the previous Krylov Subspace $K_{k - 1}$.

+The constant, $c_k$ will get lost after the normalization, producing $q_{k + 1}$ that is the same from the Arnoldi Iterations.

+Inductively, we have shown the the $q_{k + 1}$ produced by orthogonalizing against the $q_j$ from arnoldi iterations is the same as orthogonalizing against the vectors from the Krylov Subspace.

 **Claim 2** $\blacksquare$